bergwerk-com/Bathymetric_Features/readme.md

 ### 1. Clone the Repository with Submodules

+This pipeline uses the Mountains prominence calculation tool by Adam Kirmse for detecting topographic peaks and calculating their prominence.
 To clone this repository along with the Mountains prominence calculation tool, use:

 ```bash
 # Clone the repository and initialize the mountains submodule in one command